European champion in different years. European Football Championships: defend the title

 Coach: Joachim Loew.

-Four times the German national team took the second place in the world championship (1966, 1982, 1986, 2002) and in four cases - the third (1934, 1970, 2006, 2010).
-In the history of the World Cup, no other team has played more matches (106) than Germany.
+The German national team took second place at the world championship four times (1966, 1982, 1986, 2002) and third on four occasions (1934, 1970, 2006, 2010).
+In the history of the World Cup, no other team has played more matches (106) than the German national team.

 Spain

-European Champion 1964, 2008, 2012.
+European champion 1964, 2008, 2012.

 Coach: Vicente del Bosque.